Plant Profiles 6 min read

 How do I protect my plants from spider mites before the heat?

-Apply a preventive neem oil spray (5 ml neem, 2 ml soap, 1 litre water) to all leaves, top and bottom.
+Apply a preventive neem oil spray (5 ml neem, 2 ml soap, 1 liter water) to all leaves, top and bottom.
 Repeat in 7 days.
 This repels mites that thrive in hot, dry conditions.